 One of the biggest questions that many email marketers often find themselves asking is, “when is the best time to send my email campaign?”

 If you ask this question to three different marketers, you will probably get 3 different answers.
-Unfortunately, that’s not very helpful when you’re looking to boost engagement on your own email marketing campaigns.
+Unfortunately, that’s not very helpful when you’re looking to boost engagement after creating your own email marketing campaigns.

 Here at SendinBlue, we wanted to figure out what our own answer should be to this question.
 Thankfully, we had tons of user data just waiting to be analyzed!